ANALYSIS-Aggressive Fed spurs worries over stock valuations

 The stock market is "incredibly expensive when compared to the now-higher 10-year yield,” said Sameer Samana, seniorglobal marketstrategist at Wells Fargo Investment Institute.

-The S&P 500 has fallen over 5% since Powell’s speech on Friday, as investors adjust their expectations for how high the Fed will lift rates.
-The S&P 500 was down 1.3% on Tuesday morning. .N
+The S&P 500 has fallen 5% since Powell’s speech on Friday, as investors adjust their expectations for how high the Fed will lift rates.
+The S&P 500 was down 0.9% on Tuesday afternoon. .N

 “The market had too quickly priced in a soft landing and had little room for error left,” wrote Keith Lerner, co-chief investment officer at Truist Advisory Services.
 “However, even after the pullback, it’s too soon to say the risk/reward is compelling.”